Billings, Montana: 20th century

-By the 1910 census, Billings' population had risen to 10,031 ranking it the sixth fastest-growing community in the nation.
+By the 1910 census, Billings's population had risen to 10,031, ranking it the sixth fastest-growing community in the nation.
 Billings became an energy center in the early years of the twentieth century with the discovery of oil fields in Montana and Wyoming.
 Then the discovery of large natural gas and coal reserves secured the city's rank as first in energy.
 In the early 20th century, its served as regional trading center and energy hub for eastern Montana and northern Wyoming, an area then known as the Midland Empire.

 After World War II, Billings became the region's major financial, medical and cultural center.
 Billings has had rapid growth from its founding; in its first 50 years growth was, at times, as high as 200 to 300 percent per decade.

-Billings growth has remained robust throughout the years, and in the 1950s, it had a growth rate of 66 percent.
+Billings growth has remained robust throughout the years.
+In the 1950s, its growth rate was 66 percent.
 The 1973 oil embargo by OPEC spurred an oil boom in eastern Montana, northern Wyoming and western North Dakota.
 With this increase in oil production, Billings became the headquarters for energy sector companies.
 In 1975 and 1976, the Colstrip coal-fire generation plants 1 and 2 were completed; plants 3 and 4 started operating in 1984 and 1986.

 In the 1970s and 1980s, Billings saw major growth in its downtown core; the first high-rise buildings to be built in Montana were erected.
 In 1980, the 22-floor Sheraton Hotel was completed.
 Upon its completion, it was declared "the tallest load-bearing brick masonry building in the world" by the Brick Institute of America.
-During the 1970s and 1980s, other major buildings were constructed in the downtown core; the Norwest Building (now Wells Fargo), Granite Tower, Sage Tower, the MetraPark arena, the TransWestern Center, many new city-owned parking garages, and the First Interstate Center, the tallest building in a five-state area.
+During the 1970s and 1980s, other major buildings were constructed in the downtown core; the Norwest Building (now Wells Fargo), Granite Tower, Sage Tower, the MetraPark arena, the TransWestern Center, many new city-owned parking garages, and the First Interstate Center, the tallest building in Montana.

 With the completion of large sections of the interstate system in Montana in the 1970s, Billings became a shopping destination for an ever-larger area.
 The 1970s and 1980s saw new shopping districts and shopping centers developed in the Billings area.
 In addition to the other shopping centers, two new malls were developed, and Rimrock Mall was redeveloped and enlarged, on what was then the city's west end.
-Cross Roads Mall was built in Billings Heights, and West Park Plaza mall in midtown.
+Cross Roads Mall was built in Billings Heights, and West Park Plaza in Midtown.
 Several new business parks were also developed on the city's west end during this period.